Cloudouble/element/README.md

         //return the value you want it to actually be set to, and also do anything else you want along the way
         //this below ensures that any "name" attributes are always lowercase letters, digits or -, defaults to innerText return (value ? value : $this.innerText).replace('[^a-zA-Z0-9\-]+', '-').toLowerCase() }

+    dependentattribute($this, value) {
+        // if setting this value will break unless another condition is already existing, you can add it to the QueuedAttributes list
+        // once the test coding function returns true, the attribute will be set to the given value
+        // $this.addQueuedAttribute(attributename, value-to-be-set-wnen-condition-satisfied, function returning true when condition met, callback to execute once the attribute value is set) var cb = function() { console.log('dependentattribute has been set to ', value) }
+        $this.addQueuedAttribute('dependentattribute', value, function() {
+            try {
+                return "if some environmental condition is satisfied" ? true : false } catch(e) {
+                return false
+            }
+        }, cb)
+        return value
+    }

 }